The Late Show (1986 talk show): Joan Rivers as host

+Guest hosts

+Soon afterward, the program continued as The Late Show with a rotating series of guest hosts.
+Among those who hosted during the first month after Rivers's departure were former Tomorrow host Tom Snyder, actress Suzanne Somers and actor Martin Sheen.
+Somers was invited back for multiple appearances, while Sheen hosted an edition featuring his son Emilio Estevez, Helen Shaver, Malick Bowens, comedians Mack and Jamie, Dick Van Patten and homeless advocate Mitch Snyder.

+Frank Zappa was scheduled to guest-host the program on June 12, 1987, but Fox canceled his appearance shortly before the broadcast.
+Zappa had proposed guests including journalist Daniel Schorr and Gerard Straub, a former producer of The 700 Club, for a discussion that was expected to include allegations concerning Pat Robertson and the Nicaraguan Contras.

+Comedian Arsenio Hall was brought in to host the June 12 broadcast in Zappa's place.
+His guests included actress and singer Gloria Loring, comedian Bob Zany and a hand puppeteer.
+Hall subsequently became one of the program's recurring guest hosts and was later given an extended run as host.

 The Howard Stern Show

 On April 16, 1987, a meeting was held between Howard Stern and management of WNYW, Fox's flagship television station.
 The network was considering Stern as replacement to The Late Show.
 Five one-hour pilots titled The Howard Stern Show were recorded at a cost of about $400,000.
 They featured rock guitarist Leslie West of Mountain fame as band leader and Steve Rossi as announcer and singer.
 By early June, air dates were yet to be scheduled; the pilots were instead being tested among focus groups in California.
 With no formal announcement, in July, the network decided not to put the Stern show on the air.
 Paul Noble, the former executive producer for WNYW, was never told of Fox's decision.
 "By today's standards, they were absolutely tame."
 He also said, "They were not the kind of thing that a local New York television station was prepared to get involved with at that time.
 It was more like off-the-wall radio."